tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

   when setting `lineHeight`, set `height` to the same value as well: say, after setting `lineHeight: 20` the height of `TextInput` is 17.5.

-  it's not always possible though: say, when text component spans multiple lines and it's impossible to set fixed height. in this case I fine-tune `lineHeight` so that (primarily for Android):
+  it's not always possible though: it's impossible to set fixed height when text component spans multiple lines. in this case I fine-tune `lineHeight` so that (primarily for Android):

   `actual_height` = `number_of_lines` x `original_line_height`

+  **UPDATE**

+  first of all, get it clear if the problem with invalid text component height exists on real Android device before using hacks mentioned above.